guanyingc/DeepHDRVideo-Dataset/README.md

 - Cinematic Wide Gamut HDR video: https://www.hdm-stuttgart.de/vmlab/hdm-hdr-2014/.
 - LiU HDRv Repository - Resources: http://www.hdrv.org/Resources.php.

-A copy of the above two datasets can be found in One Drive (`Online_HDR_Dataset/`) in case you cannot download them.
+A copy of the above two datasets can be found in BaiduYun (`Online_HDR_Dataset/`) in case you cannot download them.
 Please acknowledge the corresponding papers if you use them.

 ### Videos captured with alternating exposures
 - Kalantari13 dataset: this dataset consists of 9 videos for dynamic scenes in RGB image format: https://www.ece.ucsb.edu/~psen/PaperPages/HDRVideo/.

 We used this dataset for qualitative evaluation.
-The prepared dataset can be found in One Drive (`Real_Dataset/TOG13_Dynamic_Dataset.tgz`).
+The prepared dataset can be found in BaiduYun (`Real_Dataset/TOG13_Dynamic_Dataset.tgz`).

 <details>
     <summary>Directory structure</summary>